Northwest Oregon’s Wages and IncomeJune 18, 2018

 Northwest Oregon typically fares better when it comes to per capita personal income.
 Income includes rental income, dividends, interest, and transfer payments in addition to earnings.
 Total income is divided by the total population to get per capita income.
 These additions to earnings tend to level the playing field a bit between Oregon’s counties.

-Per capita personal income from 2005 through 2015 (the latest year available) grew by 25 percent in Benton County, 37 percent in Clatsop County, 35 percent in Columbia County, 33 percent in Lincoln County and by 36 percent in Tillamook County.
-After adjusting for inflation, however, these growth rates fell to 1.0 percent for Benton County, 11.1 percent for Clatsop County, 9.3 percent for Columbia County, 7.3 percent for Lincoln County and 10.4 percent for Tillamook County.
-Oregon’s inflation-adjusted per capita income grew 9.2 percent over the period.
+Per capita personal income from 2006 through 2016 (the latest year available) grew by 24 percent in Benton County; 34 percent in Clatsop, Columbia, and Tillamook counties; and 29 percent in Lincoln County.
+After adjusting for inflation, however, these growth rates fell to 4.2 percent for Benton County, 12.4 percent for Clatsop County, 12.6 percent for Columbia County, 8.0 percent for Lincoln County, and 12.8 percent for Tillamook County.
+Oregon’s inflation-adjusted per capita income grew 9.8 percent over the period.

 Although all five of the counties had per capita incomes that were less than the statewide per capita income, all but Benton County had incomes closer to the statewide per capita income than their wages were to the statewide average wage.
 Said another way, average residents in Clatsop, Columbia, Lincoln, and Tillamook counties are more like the average state resident in income than in wages.

 Benton County is the exception when it comes to per capita income.
-Benton County’s per capita income was about $1,500 below the statewide average in 2014.
-It fell to about $2,100 behind the state in 2015.
-Although the level of per capita income increased from 2014 to 2015 in Benton County, its position relative to the state average fell.
+Benton County’s per capita income was $3,154 below the statewide average in 2016, but its average wage was only $675 below the statewide average that year.

-Two trends in per capita income work to offset the lower wages found in the counties.
+Two trends in per capita income work to offset the lower wages found in the rural counties.
 The first is the increase in transfer income coming into the counties, the second is demographic change.
 Transfer income includes Social Security, disability, veterans’, and Medicare payments.
-Inflation-adjusted per capita transfer income grew by 39 percent in Benton County, 50 percent in Clatsop County, 63 percent in Columbia County, 37 percent in Lincoln County, and 41 percent in Tillamook County from 2005 through 2015.
+Inflation-adjusted per capita transfer income grew by 37 percent in Benton County, 47 percent in Clatsop County, 61 percent in Columbia County, 40 percent in Lincoln County, and 37 percent in Tillamook County from 2006 through 2016.
 Growth in transfer income is much faster than in most other types of income.

-The demographic reason income is relatively higher than wages is that the counties tend to gain workers and lose children – who usually don’t work.
+In rural counties, per capita personal income is relatively higher than the average wage because rural counties tend to have more working-age adults than children.
 So even though jobs may not be high paying, if a higher percentage of the population is working or receiving retirement income then the average income per person will go up.
 This trend of increasing per capita income may change as baby boomers retire from the workforce and their grandchildren are born, but so far it is holding.

 In short, the two measures of financial well-being describe slightly different things.
 Average wage describes the quality of jobs in an area, and per capita income describes how financially well off a population is.
 Jobs in northwest Oregon pay considerably less than average in Oregon, but northwest Oregon’s population is closer to average financially because many people are working or receive money from government social security programs.